TylerGorshing/Mortgage-Calculator-1.0/README.md

 # Mortgage Calculator
-A python learning project to calculate information about a mortgage.
+My first real program in Python.

 ## About this Project

 This was one of the first projects on my journey to learn Python.
-Someone I know was in the process of buying a house, so I decided to build a mortgage calculator that can calculate various values relevent to a mortgage.
+Someone I know was in the process of buying a house, so I decided to build a mortgage calculator that can calculate some values relevent to a mortgage.
 I also wanted this program to be able to calculate how much money can be saved in interest by paying an extra amount each month.

-This project is very simple and needs to be run in the commmand line.
-Upon launch, the user will be asked some questions about a mortgage then the program creats a .txt file with the results of the calculations.
+This being one of my first projects, there are several rookie mistakes.
+For example, there's no error handling.
+If the user provides an invalid input, the whole program crashes.
+I also use a float value to represent money –– a big no no.

 ## Project Learning Goals

 Generally, I like to have learning goals in mind for a project.
 The following are specific things that I wanted to learn while working on the project.

 - Become more comfortable writing code in the Python language by creating a simple program that is usable and has a clear function
 - Learn how to write data to a text file using the `with` keyword and a context manager

-## About the Code

-I’m writing this README several months after completing this project, and looking back, I can see how far I’ve come as a programmer.
-The code above is very simple.
-The only way to run the program is to navigate to the appropriate directory and running the code in the terminal.
-There’s no python version number specified, there’s no error handling, and the program probably has floating point rounding errors.
-The program doesn't even have a single function definition or custom classes.
-It simply runs the code from top to bottom and hopes the user can provide the correct input.

-I did, however, achieve my learning goals.
-This program uses both a `for` loop and a `while` loop, `if…else` conditional statements, and string formatting.
-It has a clear purpose, and is functional.
-There is also a context manager that opens and writes data to a file using the `with` keyword.
-I didn’t fully understand context managers at the time, but at least I was using them to accomplish tasks in a program.
+- Use the git command line utility to commit changes and push those changes to a reposity on GitHub

 ## Running the Program